Health Insurance for Nutrition Services

 The information below will walk you through the steps to take to see if your insurance will cover the cost of nutrition counseling for your visit.

-At the present time, Amy and her entire team are preferred providers with Medicare, Cigna, Connecticare, Harvard Pilgrim Health Care, United HealthCare and Anthem Blue Cross and Blue Shield.
+At the present time, Amy and her entire team are preferred providers with Aetna, Medicare, Cigna, Connecticare, Harvard Pilgrim Health Care, United HealthCare and Anthem Blue Cross and Blue Shield.
 Medicare only covers the visit if you have diabetes or renal disease.
 Medicare DOES NOT cover for nutritional counseling for pre-diabetes at this time.

 I live far away, can I use my insurance for telehealth services with Amy and her team?